puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_monolithic.md

 <li>Review the JSON file and ensure that all groups and nodes are present as expected.
 Save a backup of this file somewhere safe.</li>
 </ol>

-Notes
-Your PE 3.3 nodes that do not have groups or classification will not appear in this file.
+> **Note:** If you have PE 3.3 nodes that are not members of a group and do not have classification, they will not appear in this file.
 This is normal and expected.
 As long as the node is active, it will still be present in PE 3.8.

-If your Puppet master node for PE 3.8 is not the same node that you designated as the Puppet master in your PE 3.3 installation (e.g., if you are installing PE 3.8 on a new system and migrating your data), you will need to SCP your exported PE 3.3 data to the new Puppet master.
+> **Note:** If your Puppet master node for PE 3.8 is not the same node that you designated as the Puppet master in your PE 3.3 installation (e.g., if you are installing PE 3.8 on a new system and migrating your data), you will need to SCP your exported PE 3.3 data to the new Puppet master.

 ## Step 6: Upgrade to PE 3.8

 To upgrade to PE 3.8, follow the instructions in [Upgrading Puppet 	Enterprise](./install_upgrading.html).
 After you have completed the upgrade, proceed to Step 7 below.

-Step 7: Import your converted classification data into PE 3.8 If you resolved all conflicts during Step 5, you can use the migration tool to import your converted classification data into PE 3.8.
-After you have upgraded to PE 3.8, follow the steps below to import the classification data.
+## Step 7: Import Your Converted Classification Data Into PE 3.8
+If you resolved all conflicts during Step 5, you can use the migration tool to import your converted classification data into PE 3.8.

 > **Note:** The migration tool preserves the PE 3.8 preconfigured node groups that are created by the installer script during upgrade.
 For a list of these node groups, see [Treatment of PE Infrastructure Groups](./install_upgrade_migration_preconfigured_groups.html).
 All other node groups will be removed.
 >
-> We strongly recommend you back up your PE 3.8 node groups before importing your PE 3.3 classification data, use the [`/v1/groups` endpoint of the Node Classifier Service API](./nc_groups.html) and save the output from this endpoint to a file.
+> We strongly recommend that you use the [`/v1/groups` endpoint of the Node Classifier Service API](./nc_groups.html) to back up your PE 3.8 node groups before importing your PE 3.3 classification data, and then save the output from this endpoint to a file.
 If for any reason you want to restore the state of your PE 3.8 upgrade prior to importing PE 3.3 classification data, you can do so by [POSTing the file to the `/v1/import-hierarchy` endpoint](/nc_import-hierarchy.html).
 For information about using the Node Classifier Service API, see [Forming Node Classifier Requests](./nc_forming_requests.html).

 To import your PE 3.3 classification data:

-Go to your PE 3.8 Puppet master.
+1. Go to your PE 3.8 Puppet master.
 (If you run the import command from the Puppet master, it can use Puppet’s configuration to find the location of the Node Classifier Service API and the SSL files needed to communicate with it.)

-Run the migration tool with the import command.
+2. Run the migration tool with the import command:

+    `/opt/puppet/bin/nc_migrate import`

     Use the `-i` or `--input` option to specify your input file if your classification data is not in the default file, which is `converted-dashboard-classification.json` in the current directory.

-		`/opt/puppet/bin/nc_migrate import`

-The migration tool will import the converted node groups from the default or specified JSON file into PE 3.8.
+3. The migration tool will import the converted node groups from the default or specified JSON file into PE 3.8.

 Other available options when running the import command:

-`--classifier-api-url` The URL to the Node Classifier Service API.
+* `--classifier-api-url` The URL to the Node Classifier Service API.
 Make sure that the URL does **not** include a trailing slash.
 (Example: `https://console.lan.mycompany.com:4432/node-classifier`)
-`--ssl-key` The path to a PEM file on disk that has the private SSL key used to connect to the Node Classifier Service API.
+* `--ssl-key` The path to a PEM file on disk that has the private SSL key used to connect to the Node Classifier Service API.
-`--ssl-cert` The path to a PEM file on disk that has the public SSL key used to connect to the Node Classifier Service API.
+* `--ssl-cert` The path to a PEM file on disk that has the public SSL key used to connect to the Node Classifier Service API.
-`--ssl-ca-cert` The path to a PEM file on disk that has the CA certificate used to connect to the Node Classifier Service API.
+* `--ssl-ca-cert` The path to a PEM file on disk that has the CA certificate used to connect to the Node Classifier Service API.

 > For information about using whitelisted SSL certificates to connect to the Node Classifier Service API, see [Forming Node Classifier Requests](./nc_forming_requests.html#authentication).